 Below is the example of groovy script diff view where the change has been done.

-Below is the example of MANIFEST file change, because of Save As action in the SAP Cloud Platform Integration Web tooling where you saved this with new version.
+Below is the example of MANIFEST file change, because of Save As action in the SAP Cloud Integration Web tooling where you saved this with new version.

 Merge the changes after review, as shown below example screenshot